 Mayor Chris Alahouzos and KMF President Sandra Holubar cut the ribbon for the newly renovated lobby of the Tarpon Springs Performing Arts Center.
 Photos by Sue Thomas.

 The Kathleen Monahan Foundation (KMF), a non-profit organization whose mission is to provide supplemental funding and enhancements for the Tarpon Arts program and the City of Tarpon Springs, celebrated the newly renovated lobby for the Tarpon Springs Performing Arts Center (PAC) located in Tarpon Springs City Hall.
 Members of the Monahan Foundation board joined Mayor Chris Alahouzos, City Manager Mark LeCouris, members of the Tarpon Springs Board of Commissioners, and Diane Wood and Kelley Riedy from Tarpon Arts in officially opening the new lobby.

-Renovations to the lobby area include a concessions area where patrons can purchase soft drinks, water and snacks in addition to new seating, tables, lighting and theatre seating charts.
 The Performing Arts Center (PAC) was recently updated with new lighting, sound system, and a rear projection capability to increase the flexibility of set backdrops during theatrical productions giving the PAC the ability to transport patrons to Paris and Japan in productions such as “Libertaire” and “The Mikado.”

 Before photos courtesy Diane Wood

 Tarpon Arts Wall of Fame.